The ultimate Outback NSW experience

 And if the ways-of-the-west are what you seek – grab one of Liz’s Mud Map tours and head off for a peek about.
 Wandering around this historic station sets you to wondering what life must have been like in this remote spot at the turn of the century.
 It’s fascinating and will draw you in for sure.

-More than 75% of guests at Trilby wish they’d stayed at least a second night, to take advantage of the station Mud Map drives, the chance to catch and cook yabbies, maybe paddle lazily down the river, observe seasonal station activities or take in the amazing Mathew’s Monument at sunset each evening.
+beginning with 11am morning tea at the 1880’s stone homestead) or take in the amazing Mathew’s Monument at sunset each evening in Louth, followed by a cold beer at Shindy’s Inn.
 A station stay is far more than just an overnight ‘motel stop’ – and it’s wise to plan time to enjoy the unique experiences on offer here.

 Getting Here